Congressional District # 04

 EPA initiated a Remedial Investigation and Feasibility Study (RI/FS) at the site in July 2009.
 In October 2010, EPA collected fish and mussel tissue samples along with sediment and water samples from the Little Scioto River and its tributaries.
 In April 2011, EPA collected soil and groundwater samples from the former BWC property.
 In February 2012, EPA did some follow-up data collection at the site.
 The results of these sampling events was compiled into an RI Report which was completed in August 2013.

-EPA plans to complete a feasibility study (FS) that evaluates potential cleanup alternatives for the LSR site, if needed, in 2014.
+EPA plans to complete a feasibility study (FS) that evaluates potential cleanup alternatives for the LSR site in 2014 and then issue a proposed cleanup plan for public comment in early 2015.

 Community InvolvementIn 2009, EPA conducted community interviews in Marion County Township and within the city limits.
 EPA also interviewed the local government entities to help the Agency decide what type of community outreach activities it will conduct at the LSR site.